 We get it.
 Vacation time is precious.
 That is one of our key focuses on this blog: how can you maximize your limited vacation time.
 Thankfully, treks are a fully scalable activity and you can devote as much or as a little time to your trek as you want.

 A trekking company like World Expeditions, a global leader in adventure treks, will tell you exactly how many days you should be spending on particular treks.
 Whether it is a two-day overnight trek bushwalking in Africa or Australia, or a multi-month journey through the Himalayas, you can get exactly the trek you want.

 We recommend starting modestly.
 Find a nice 3-6 day trek and add it into a broader vacation.
 For example, a three- to six-day trek on the Inca Trail to Machu Picchu can easily be added onto a trip to Peru while you are visiting Cusco and Lima.
+Or, you can add the two-day trek up Mount Teide in Spain onto your beach vacation.
 You’ll be able experience both a trek as well as other activities which might feel a bit more like a traditional vacation.
-This is a great way getting started trekking.
+This is a great way getting started.

 Is trekking expensive?

 There’s a perception that trekking is expensive.
 We’ve never really understood this one.
 Yes, treks can cost hundreds or thousands of dollars.
 But if you stay in a hotel for a number of nights, you’ll pay that much anyway.